Hodapp87/prosha/README.md

 - Multithread!
 This looks very task-parallel anywhere that I branch.
 - Would being able to name a rule node (perhaps conditionally under some compile-time flag) help for debugging?
+- Use an actual logging framework.
+- Migrate tests to... well... actual tests.